mapehe/web-shader-test/README.md

 # web-shader-test

-See this shader in [action](https://mapehe.github.io/web-shader-test/index.html).
+See this shader in action [here](https://mapehe.github.io/web-shader-test/index.html).

 I made this for an [ad](https://three-consulting.github.io/threepoint-ad/).